assemble/assemble/test/actual/multi/dest1/helpers.md

 this.extname:  .md
 this.ext:      .md

-#### category.md
+#### collections-categories.md
 this.assets:   ../../assets
-this.dest:     test/actual/multi/dest1/category.md
+this.dest:     test/actual/multi/dest1/collections-categories.md
 this.absolute:
 this.dirname:  test/actual/multi/dest1
-this.filename: category.md
+this.filename: collections-categories.md
-this.pagename: category.md
+this.pagename: collections-categories.md
-this.basename: category
+this.basename: collections-categories
 this.extname:  .md
 this.ext:      .md

-#### category2.md
+#### collections-categories2.md
 this.assets:   ../../assets
-this.dest:     test/actual/multi/dest1/category2.md
+this.dest:     test/actual/multi/dest1/collections-categories2.md
 this.absolute:
 this.dirname:  test/actual/multi/dest1
+this.filename: collections-categories2.md
+this.pagename: collections-categories2.md
+this.basename: collections-categories2
+this.extname:  .md
+this.ext:      .md

+#### collections-tags-2.md
+this.assets:   ../../assets
+this.dest:     test/actual/multi/dest1/collections-tags-2.md
+this.absolute:
+this.dirname:  test/actual/multi/dest1
+this.filename: collections-tags-2.md
+this.pagename: collections-tags-2.md
+this.basename: collections-tags-2
+this.extname:  .md
+this.ext:      .md

+#### collections-tags.md
+this.assets:   ../../assets
+this.dest:     test/actual/multi/dest1/collections-tags.md
+this.absolute:
+this.dirname:  test/actual/multi/dest1
-this.filename: category2.md
+this.filename: collections-tags.md
-this.pagename: category2.md
+this.pagename: collections-tags.md
-this.basename: category2
+this.basename: collections-tags
 this.extname:  .md
 this.ext:      .md